auNLP/mdwikiNLP/classroom_materials/class_08/class_08.md

 ## Plan for Class

 In this class we will examine Topic Modelling using Latent Dirichlet Allocation (LDA) not to be confused with Linear Discriminant Analysis.
 Before class you are expected to have trained your own topic model following this [guide] which will use `gensim`.
-Note that Scikit-Learn also have an implementation of LDA (see a guide [here](https://medium.com/mlreview/topic-modeling-with-scikit-learn-e80d33668730)), but Gensim have more built-in functionality and a broader array of options.
-This guide is mostly so that you get through the steps of training a topic model, I will focus more in
+Note that Scikit-Learn also have an implementation of LDA (see a guide [here](https://medium.com/mlreview/topic-modeling-with-scikit-learn-e80d33668730)), but Gensim have more built-in functionality and a broader array of options and alternative model implementations.
+This guide is mostly so that you get through the steps of training a topic model.

-During class we will
+During class we will instead focus on:
 - Discuss results obtained in the guide and any potential issues (short)
 - Examine how topic models are trained
 - Examining topics of topic models